 Another tip that works really well for us is using doggy coats and bathrobes.
 Yes, the second thing may sound silly, but hear me out!

 Basically, we use these things to help us on our dog walks.
 If we know it’s going to be really muddy, wet, or there’s a river (Ziggy loves swimming), we’ll make sure to bring these things with us.
+This is especially important when walking your cockapoo in winter.

 A good dog coat helps to minimise the amount of mud that will cling to your Cockapoo’s belly.
 We use this brand on Amazon, and it’s survived multiple washes, so we think it’s rather good.